commschamp/comms_protocols_cpp_src/text/transport/id.md

 However, all the required message types are provided as `std::tuple`, not as `union`.
-What we need is something like [std::aligned_union](http://en.cppreference.com/w/cpp/types/aligned_union), but for the the types already bundled in `std::tuple`.
+What we need is something like [std::aligned_union](http://en.cppreference.com/w/cpp/types/aligned_union), but for the types already bundled in `std::tuple`.
 It turns out it is very easy to implement using template specialisation:
 ```cpp
 template <typename TTuple>